Bakuutin/hangman/README.md

 ## Inspiration

-Inspiration to write the game I got from YouTube video [hangman is a weird game](https://youtu.be/le5uGqHKll8) by jan Misali.
+Inspiration to write the game I got from YouTube video [hangman is a weird game](https://youtu.be/le5uGqHKll8) by Mitch Halley.

 ## MIT License